-[60] Incidentally, during the deliberations on the politically oriented paragraphs, the Court initially found it difficult to appreciate the relevance and truthfulness of the allegations therein.
+[60] Incidentally, during the deliberations on the political oriented paragraphs the Court initially found it difficult to appreciate the relevance and truthfulness of the allegations therein.
 It even ordered for an adjournment for the Applicant to reconsider the value and the relevance of those seemingly political statements.
 When the Court resumed, the Applicant explained that the representations projected the history behind the discrimination as part of circumstantial evidence.
 Most significantly, he laboriously and repetitively cautioned the Court that despite whatever reservations it may have over the averments, the Respondents have, nevertheless, not contradicted them anywhere in their answering affidavits.

 [61] Seemingly also, the Respondents have failed to realize that pleadings are in the main based upon facts which constitute the basis of the application as the Applicant has narrated them in a paragraphed form in the founding affidavit.
-They appear to have operated under the impression that the politically oriented paragraphs were nonsensical or untrue to the extent that they did not warrant a dedicated response.
+They appear to have operated under the impression that the political oriented paragraphs were nonsensical or untrue to the extent that they did not warrant a dedicated response.
 They resultantly, committed a fatal mistake by simplistically recording in general terms their legal perception of those paragraphs without initially pleading to the facts alleged in each paragraph.
-The approach contradicted a key common law principle expressed in Trope v South African Reserve Bank and Another and Two Others24 which emphatically warned that it is not sufficient to plead a conclusion of the law without pleading the material facts giving rise to it.
+The approach contradicted a key common law principle expressed in Trope v South African Reserve Bank and Another and Two Others24 which emphatically warned that it is not sufficient to plead a conclusion of law without pleading the material facts giving rise to it.
 The pronouncement was made against the backdrop of the same expositions of law stated in Mabaso v Felix25, Radebe & Others v Eastern Transvaal Development Board26.

-[62] The general answer that the Respondents tendered to the explained paragraphs 72 -115 of the founding affidavit is intrinsically their legal interpretation of what the Applicant presented as progressive developments leading towards the violation of the constitutional rights under consideration.
-There must be recognition that failure by the Respondents to contradict that, renders the uncontested version to be accepted as true.
-So,
+The general answer that the Respondents tendered to the [62] explained paragraphs 72 - 115 of the founding affidavit is intrinsically their legal interpretation of what the Applicant presented as progressive developments leading towards the violation of the constitutional rights under consideration.
+There must be recognition that failure by the Respondents to contradict that renders the uncontested version to be accepted as true.
+So, the matter turns on the wrong form, content and style adopted by the Respondents in answering vital accusations levelled against them.

-24supra

-25 1981(3) SA 865 (A)
+24supra 25 1981(3) SA 865 (A)